 - 1992 - Embassy of Israel bombed: 28 dead

 - 1994 - AMIA (Israelite Mutualist Asociation Argentina) bombed: 88 dead

-- 2015 - Prosecutor Nisman 'is suicided' (presumably not by himself) day before accusing Governement in Congress
+- 2015 - Prosecutor Nisman 'is suicided' (disguised murder) day before accusing Governement in Congress